YOU Too Can Beat Reactive Hypoglycemia!

 - 1 scoop of chocolate brown rice protein

 So next I blend all of this up and ENJOY this tasty shake!
 The great thing about it is I KNOW that it will not spike my blood sugar, will give me unbelievable sustained energy, is packed with nutrients such as fiber, antioxidants, omega 3's, protein, etc. It's the PERFECT shake/breakfast for someone with reactive hypoglycemia.
 And remember, breakfast is probably THE most important meal of your day!

 1 - I suggest buying Digestive Science Brand Chia Seeds that come with a 90-day, money-back guarantee.

-2 - And I also suggest buying Sun Warrior Brown Rice Protein.
+2 - And I also suggest buying Growing Naturals Brown Rice Protein.
 These are two quality products that you can trust.

 Again, the key with reactive hypoglycemia is to eat frequent, small meals and foods that won't spike your blood sugar.
 Below is a sample diet plan for a day.
 I use this diet plan frequently.
 Meal 1 sets the stage for the rest of my day.